mbta/dotcom/apps/trip_plan/README.md

 A TripPlan [(OTP data type)](http://dev.opentripplanner.org/apidoc/1.0.0/json_TripPlan.html) consists of a list of Itineraries [(OTP data type)](http://dev.opentripplanner.org/apidoc/1.0.0/json_Itinerary.html) [(Elixir module)](lib/trip_plan/itinerary.ex), or possible routes you might take.

 An Itinerary contains a sequenced list of Legs [(OTP data type)](http://dev.opentripplanner.org/apidoc/1.0.0/json_Leg.html) [(Elixir module)](lib/trip_plan/leg.ex).
 Each leg is a portion of the journey on one mode.
 This could be "Take the Green Line to North Station," or, "Walk to the bus stop at the corner of Porter St. and Garfield Rd."

+In addition to the data we get from the API, we also add fare data to each transit leg (base, recommended and reduced).
+This allows us to display the cost of each leg and an estimation of the total price of the itinerary.